 Czech Republic.
 The Aesculapian snake is considered to be critically endangered in the Czech Republic (Necas et al 1997).
-Isolated populations exist near Karlovy Vary (Carlsbad) in Bohemia and at Valasske Klobouky (Barus and Oliva 1992; Rehák 1992).
-The isolated populations in west Bohemia decreased rapidly in the second half of the 20th Century but this decline seems to have stopped.
-These populations have been successfully protected and are now under conservation management (Necas et al 1997).
-A population on the Dyje River in southern Moravia is connected to the main distribution in Austria (Vlasin 1984a; 1984b).
+Isolated populations exist near Karlovy Vary (Karlsbad) in Bohemia and, 100 km from the main range, at Valasske Klobouky (Barus and Oliva 1992; Rehák 1992).
+There is no reason to suppose that Aesculapian snakes were introduced here by the Romans, as is sometimes stated, and these populations are now thought to be glacial relics or, possibly, recent introductions (P. Roth pers. com.).
+Although now no older records of their status survived World War II, the isolated populations in west Bohemia are known to have decreased rapidly in the second half of the 20th

+Century.
+This decline now seems to have stopped and these populations have been successfully protected and are under positive conservation management (Necas et al 1997).
+A recently started survey of the Karlsbad population, focusing on a hilly, 30-km2 area, located 159 snakes in a year and this is now thought to a far larger population than previously believed (P. Roth pers. com.).
+Local people have a very positive attitude to these snakes, especially because it is widely known that their presence helped to stop a proposed road that would have disrupted several villages from being built.
+A further Czech Republic population on the Dyje River in southern Moravia is connected to the main distribution in Austria (Vlasin 1984a; 1984b).

 Sardinia (Italy).
-There are a few records of this species from western Sardinia (Capocaccia 1965; Lanza 1986), although its current status here is unknown.
+There are a few records of this species from western Sardinia (Capocaccia 1965; Lanza 1986; Puddu et al 1988), although its current status here is unknown.
+It is possible that Zamenis longissimus was introduced to Sardinia, in which case it would not warrant a mention in this Action Plan.
+Until further studies show this to be the case, however, it would be prudent to continue to treat the Aesculapian snakes found here as an isolated and potentially important population.